Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The misinformed clues are related to fantasy tropes that could apply to many films, creating productive ambiguity.
-They don't strongly suggest any particular Star Wars film, but are vague enough to mislead.
+These clues are highly ambiguous, using themes common to many Star Wars films (unlikely heroes, saving the world, overcoming adversity, fighting corruption).
+They subtly connect to Episode I but strongly suggest the other choices (A New Hope, Return of the Jedi), creating excellent productive confusion as intended.

 ✅ Strengths:
 - Attempt to create ambiguity